FreeAndFair/ColoradoRLA/specs/ASMs/README.md

-This directory contains specifications, using the standard abbreviated visual notation for Abstract State Machines (ASMs), of client/UI and server ASMs for the Colorado RLA Tool
+This directory contains specifications, using the standard abbreviated visual notation for Abstract State Machines (ASMs), of client/UI and server ASMs for the Colorado RLA Tool.

 The specification of all ASMs is found in [the formal specification of the RLA Tool](https://github.com/FreeAndFair/ColoradoRLA/blob/master/specs/pvs/corla_model.pdf).